Nate Daligcon

-Nathan "Nate" Daligcon is a retired American soccer midfielder who played professionally in the A-League.
+Nathan "Nate" Daligcon is an American retired soccer midfielder who played professionally in the A-League.
 Over his eight-year professional career, Daligcon won four league and one U.S. Open Cup titles.

 Early life

 In 1992, Daligcon graduated from Highline High School.

 Collegiate career

 He attended Seattle Pacific University, playing on the men's soccer team from 1992 to 1995.
 In 1993, Daligcon and his team mates won the NCAA Men's Division II Soccer Championship.
 He was a 1994 Second Team and a 1995 First Team Division II All American.
 He graduated in 1996 with a bachelor's degree in marketing.

 Professional

 On March 4, 1996, the Tampa Bay Mutiny selected Daligcon in the third round (twenty-fourth overall) of the 1996 MLS College Draft.
 The Mutiny released him late in the pre-season.
 He then signed with the Seattle Sounders of the A-League.
 That season, he played in the A-League championship game as the Sounders defeated the Rochester Rhinos.
 Daligcon returned to the Sounders in 1997, but played only four games that season before being traded, along with Justin Stoddard, to the Rhinos in exchange for Henry Gutierrez.

 Dalgicon won three league (1998, 2000, and 2001) and one U.S. Open Cup (1999) championship in five seasons with the Rhinos.

 In 2003, he returned to the Sounders for a final season before retiring.

 In 2017, Daligcon was inducted into the Rhinos Hall of Fame.